wwnorton/style/guides-website/docs/javascript-style.md

 ## Control Statements

+### New Line Condition

-### In case your control statement (`if`, `while` etc.) gets too long or exceeds the maximum line length, each (grouped) condition could be put into a new line.
+In case your control statement (`if`, `while` etc.) gets too long or exceeds the maximum line length, each (grouped) condition could be put into a new line.
 The logical operator should begin the line.

 > IMPORTANCE: This also improves readability by making it easier to visually follow complex logic.